-Elective credits may be obtained from health, fitness, and sport classes.
-Fitness classes offer a variety of personal workouts and individualized programs and provide opportunities to develop a lifetime sport or fitness program.
-Participation in the Fitness Center is free for current students, faculty, and staff.
+Elective credits may be obtained from health and fitness classes.
+Fitness classes offer a variety of personal workouts and individualized fitness programs.

+Participation at the Bloechl Fitness Center is free for current students, faculty, and staff.
 Alumnae and community women may register to participate for a minimal fee.